proxmox/proxmox-backup/docs/managing-remotes.rst

   :align: right
   :alt: Add a remote

-To add a remote, you need its hostname or ip, a userid and password on the remote, and its certificate fingerprint.
+To add a remote, you need its hostname or IP, a userid and password on the remote, and its certificate fingerprint.
 To get the fingerprint, use the ``proxmox-backup-manager cert info`` command on the remote, or navigate to **Dashboard** in the remote's web interface and select **Show Fingerprint**.